Gary-McCart1/ecom-backend/README.md

 ## Future Improvements

-- ** Photo file uploads so images are not uploaded using URLs but files instead.
+- ** Support direct photo file uploads so that images are stored and managed by the API (e.g., using AWS S3), instead of relying on external image URLs.
 - ** Implement Docker with the other applications
 - ** Implement a homepage for better accessibility to endpoints